Banking in France is obviously an important aspect of living in the country.

 What to do if you’re refused an account as a non-resident

 In some circumstances, you can be refused a French bank account as a non-resident.
-If this happens three times, you can do something called a request to the right to an account.
+If this happens three times, you can do something called a request for the right to an account.

 You contact the Banque de France after three refusals from three different banks providing you fulfil one of the following: